Noise is unwanted sound...

 Audiometric testing

-Audiometric testing is conducted to the Australian Standard AS/NZS1269.4:2005 in a Sound booth using the latest in computer-based audiometric software with calibrated equipment.
+Audiometric testing is conducted according to the Australian Standard AS/NZS1269.4:2005 in a Sound booth using the latest in computer-based audiometric software with calibrated equipment.
 Reports from our testing can be provided to the employee and/or employer on the same day as the testing is performed.
 All audiometric testing is undertaken by a qualified hearing professional.

 Scroll to Top